JosephPB/josephpb.github.io/topics/topic_5.md

 Similar analysis can be performed on the sentiment of the speeches around this topic.
 As would be expected, we see an increase in sentiment around the peace-talk periods, with negative and low-positive sentiment scores around the time of the Lebanon War and the First Intifada.

-Despite these generally positive sentiment, statements focusing on women and overwhelmingly negative, only picking up slightly around the period of peace talks.
-This may be indicative of how woman, in many conflict situations, are generally percieved as victims.
+Despite this generally positive sentiment, statements focusing on women are overwhelmingly negative, only picking up slightly around the period of peace talks.
+This may be indicative of how woman, in many conflict situations, are generally percoeved as victims.

 <p align="center">
 <img src="../../data/topics/woman_topic_5_lineplot.svg">